 The school recognizes four (4) holidays per year: Labor Day, Thanksgiving, day after Thanksgiving, and Memorial Day.
+(Please see individual course schedule in syllabi and BHCLR Academic Calendar)

 CERTIFICATION

 Program Recommendations: We find successful students completing the program take the Board of Certification within 1 week of graduation.
 Our program graduates will take both the ASCP and the AMT exams.
 The student's best chance of success is very near their graduation date.
 National graduate data supports that students who delay often do not pass the exam.
 Employers generally expect the graduate to arrive with this credential, however, some will allow up to a year.
 In some states, the graduate cannot be employed until they provide passage results and or become state licensed.
 The program and ASCP data supports that graduates who wait a year to take the exam the first time generally do not pass the exam with 90% not passing who wait three months after graduation.